Our latest TV ad highlighting our contributions to the Vermont Education Fund.

 Vermont Lottery Agents receive a 5.75% sales commission on all Tri-State games and instant ticket sales.
 They also receive a 6% sales commission on all Multi State Lottery Association and New England game ticket sales.
 Agents also receive a 1% bonus (capped at $30,000) for selling a winning Vermont lottery ticket of $500 or more.
 The bonus commission is paid when the ticket is claimed.

 Players must be 18 years or older to purchase a lottery ticket.
 Anyone under 18 may receive a lottery ticket as a gift and could therefore collect a prize.

 The Vermont Lottery has released hundreds of Instant Scratch games and offered many different games to consumers.
-Ten products currently available to Vermont Lottery players are: Instant Tickets, Powerball, Mega Millions, Hot Lotto, Lucky for Life, Tri-State Megabucks Plus, Tri-State Gimme 5,Tri-State Pick 3, Tri-State Pick 4 and Fast Play.
+Ten products currently available to Vermont Lottery players are: Instant Tickets, Powerball, Mega Millions, Lucky for Life, Tri-State Megabucks Plus, Tri-State Gimme 5,Tri-State Pick 3, Tri-State Pick 4, Fast Play and Fast Play Pro.

 Instant Scratch tickets create the largest revenue for the Vermont Lottery.
 Multiple games are on the market at any given time offering players a variety of play styles, top prizes and themes.
 Instant ticket prices are $1, $2, $3, $5, $10, and $20 with a varied prize payout of 64% to 75%.
 Top prizes range from $100 to $1,000,000.